roelmagdaleno/callout-block/README.md

 ![Callout Block](https://i.imgur.com/oJWTOBJ.png)

-The Callout Block plugin registers a WordPress block that allows you to add a styled box for featured content in your Gutenberg block editor.
+The Callout Block plugin registers a WordPress block that allows you to add a styled box for featured content to your WordPress block editor.

 ### Key Features